carlosfc-ds/carlosfc-ds.github.io/README.md

 ## 📞 Contact

-Feel free to reach out via email at carlosfc@umich.edi or connect with me on [LinkedIn](https://www.linkedin.com/in/carlos-fc/).
+Feel free to reach out via email at carlosfc@umich.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/carlos-fc/).

 ---